adamws/kicad-kbplacer/examples/README.md

   testing of plugin's code changes.
 - `keyboard-after.kicad_pcb` - PCB file after running plugin.
 Demonstrates
   current capabilities - this file does not contain any manual changes.
-- `fp-lib-table` - footprints location file, points to external dependencies stored in parent's `libs` directory.
+- `fp-lib-table` - footprints location file, points to external footprints stored in parent's `examples.pretty` directory.
 - `keyboard-layout.png` - picture of keyboard-layout-editor layout.
 - `render.svg` - picture of PCB, this file is created by KiCad's SVG export.